gastonstat/relic-math13/lectures/02-descriptive-statistics.md

 	Classroom activity
 </h4>

-Form groups of about 4 students, and select an object on which observe:
+Form groups of (about) 4 students, and select an object on which 10 variables can be observed:

-- 5 quantitative variables
+- list 5 quantitative variables
-- 5 qualitative variables
+- list 5 qualitative variables
 - include at least one type of scale (i.e. measurement level)
 - choose one quantitative variable and convert it to qualitative
 - choose one qualitative variable and think of an alternative quantitative variable associated to it